codeconsole/exiftest/README.md

   cordova run ios/browser/android
 ```

 After running the ios version, a script is provided to install an example image with exif info onto the simulator.
-You can run the following but MAKE SURE YOU RUN IT WHILE THE SIMULATOR IS RUNNING:
+You can run the following but MAKE SURE YOU RUN IT WHILE THE IOS SIMULATOR IS RUNNING:
 ```
 ./copyExamplePhotoToRunningSim.sh
 ```